Warning: This work has been rated 18+ for language, violence, and mature content.

-She turned an innocent little girl into a killing machine was not something anyone should ever do.
-The act of killing before she was even allowed to fall in love.
-Ms. Reese knew, she is the ultimate villain that should not exist in this world.
+She turned an innocent little girl into a killing machine, something no one should ever do.
+The act of murder before she was even permitted to fall in love.
+Ms. Reese knew, she was the ultimate villain that should not exist in this world.

 “At least now, you are able to make clear judgments.
 All life is born equal, none higher or lower than the other.
 To take another’s life is something--”